-The Digital Government Strategy challenges us to take a hard look at all of our tools and figure out how they can work together to better serve us and you.
+The Digital Government Strategy challenges us to take a hard look at our tools and determine how they can work together to better serve everyone.
 Improvements to our websites and tools allow you to access government information anywhere, anytime, using any device.
 This makes the government’s wealth of knowledge easier to find and use.
 Additional coordination and consistency across agencies will foster innovation that currently is impossible.

 What Should I Know?

 All new federal digital projects must comply with the Digital Government Strategy.
 All projects must be:

 Instead of locking information in a PDF or spreadsheet, we should share this content as individual pieces of data in the way that is most useful for you.
 By doing this, we encourage others to take and reuse it.
 This allows for innovations beyond the capabilities of a single agency.
 We accomplish this through the agency’s open data resource, healthdata.gov and through our API-enabled databases featured in the developers’ center.